ansible/vscode-ansible/README.md

 ## Known Issues

 * For the moment you need to install `ansible-lint` yourself
+  * If you would not like to install `ansible-lint` system-wide, check out [How to integrate ansible-lint in venv with Ansible Language Extension](doc/topics/integrate_ansible-lint_in_venv/README.md).
 * You may want to add few additional tags entries to your `settings.json`:

 ```json